cybruGhost/Cubic-Music/README.md

 ## 🎵 About Cubic Music

-**Cubic Music** is a lightweight, legal, and user-friendly music streaming web app built with performance and usability in mind.
+**Cubic Music** is a powerful, multilingual YouTube Music frontend for Android.
+It features streaming, full downloads, and stunning visuals—built with a sleek, modern UI focused on performance and user freedom.
-It delivers high-quality audio streaming, supports batch downloads for offline listening, and features a sleek, responsive interface with multilingual support.

 ---